Spomky-Labs/jose/doc/object/jwkset.md

 ### Caching Support

-To avoid calls to a server each time you need a certificate, the `createFromJKU` supports PSR-7 compatible cache item pools.
+To avoid calls to a server each time you need a certificate, the `createFromJKU` supports [PSR-6: Caching Interface](http://www.php-fig.org/psr/psr-6/) compatible cache item pools.

 ```php
 use Jose\Factory\JWKFactory;